-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment Case examination, patient care, case test, and the recovery of patient and health care workers; Disinfection activities for COVID-19 control and prevention The budget is a special scheme that comes from 3 main sources: (i) The central government and local government budget reserves; (ii) foreign loan and grants; and (iii) contributions from society April 10 • Announced tax breaks on personal and micro enterprise income tax from April- June 2020.
-The three-month tax deferment is applicable to employees having monthly salaries below LAK 5 million per month and micro-enterprises with annual income between LAK 50-400 million. • • • April 11 • (Ministry of Energy and Mines) announced lower electricity tariff rates that will take effect on May 2020 to help households and businesses cope with the crisis. • • • April 20 • Announced provision of assistance through the National Social Security Fund (NSSF).
-Employees and workers who are members of the NSSF will receive LAK 500,000 for May and June 2020 to support members during COVID-19. • • • May 1 • • • • Directed the gradual easing of lockdown measures, while maintaining precautionary measures such as safe distancing, wearing of masks and rotation of office spaces to avoid overcrowding.
-May 18 • • • • Resumed final-year classes in primary, lower and upper secondary schools, with a other students going back to school on June 2.
-May 20 • Allocated LAK 200 billion to the SMEs Promotion Fund for providing credit to micro-SMEs through commercial banks and other financial institutions at an interest of three percent a year to help support small businesses. • • • May 20 Introduced regulation to cap interest rates for loans provided by microfinance institutions to not go beyond 4 times the average commercial bank interest rate for 1-year lending. • • • • June 2 • • Announced that the Lao Social Security Organisation (LSS) will pay unemployment benefits to workers who are members of the Social Insurance Fund and were laid off by their employers from May 1 onward. • • June 5 • • • • Reopened tourist sites across the country, but mainly to cater to domestic tourists as borders remain closed.
-June 15 • • • • Resumed schooling at all levels June 16 • • Announced that employers can register with the Lao Social Security Organisation (LSS) to request financial assistance for temporarily unemployed staff.
-Financial support (of 60 percent of the insured employee's salary) should cover their • •
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Case examination, patient care, case test, and the recovery of patient and health care workers; Disinfection activities for COVID-19 control and prevention • The budget is a special scheme that comes from 3 main sources: (i) The central government and local government budget reserves;(ii) foreign loan and grants; and (iii) contributions from society April 10 • Announced tax breaks on personal and micro enterprise income tax from April- June 2020.
+The three-month tax deferment is applicable to employees having monthly salaries below LAK 5 million per month and micro-enterprises with annual income between LAK 50-400 million. • • April 11 • (Ministry of Energy and Mines) announced lower electricity tariff rates that will take effect on May 2020 to help households and businesses cope with the crisis. • • April 20 • Announced provision of assistance through the National Social Security Fund (NSSF).
+Employees and workers who are members of the NSSF will receive LAK 500,000 for May and June 2020 to support members during COVID-19. • • May 1 • • • • May 18 • • • • May 20 • Allocated LAK 200 billion to the SMEs Promotion Fund for providing credit to micro-SMEs through commercial banks and other financial institutions at an interest of three percent a year to help support small businesses. • • May 20 Introduced regulation to cap interest rates for loans provided by microfinance institutions to not go beyond 4 times the average commercial bank interest rate for 1-year lending. • • • June 2 • • Announced that the Lao Social Security Organisation (LSS) will pay unemployment benefits to workers who are members of the Social Insurance Fund and were laid off by their employers from May 1 onward. • June 5 • • • • June 15 • • • • June 16 • • Announced that employers can register with the Lao Social Security Organisation (LSS) to request financial assistance for temporarily unemployed staff.
+Financial support (of 60 percent of the insured employee's salary) should cover their •